VVikingsson/advent-of-code/README.md

 - Explore different approaches to solving computational challenges
 - Build a portfolio of programming projects

-> Keep in mind that this is a **template repository** provided by SKIP.
-Make
-> changes to the repository to personalize it and make it your own.
-We provide
-> you with a starting point, but the rest is up to you!

 ## 📋 Getting Started

 ### Repository Structure